 Students will develop an understanding of the multimedia project process, from planning and design, research and development, to presentation and evaluation.
 Students will develop proficiency in the use of text, graphics, audio, video, and multimedia authoring tools.
 Students will utilize these skills to produce a variety of projects and presentations.
+This course may be eligible for Tech Prep credit.
+See page 109 for details.

-CAREER & TECHNICAL EDUCATION Law, Public Safety, Corrections & Security
+Law, Public Safety, Corrections and Security